lint-staged/lint-staged/README.md

 To start linting, you have to install a pre-commit hook:

 1. `npm install -D pre-commit`
-1. Add `"eslint": "eslint"` to scripts section of package.json (if you want to lint your JS)
+1. Add `"eslint-staged": "eslint-staged"` to scripts section of package.json (if you want to lint your JS)
-1. Add `"stylelint": "stylelint"` to scripts section of package.json (if you want to lint your CSS)
+1. Add `"stylelint-staged": "stylelint-staged"` to scripts section of package.json (if you want to lint your CSS)
-1. Add `pre-commit": [ "eslint", "stylelint" ]` to package.json
+1. Add `pre-commit": [ "eslint-staged", "stylelint-staged" ]` to package.json